 Starting off with a plant with large heart shaped leaves is the Monstera plant.
 Not only do these leaves have a beautiful heart shaped leaf, they are big leaves that make a statement, as well as can have slits in the leaves.

 They make any room feel a bit more tropical.
-And since this plant is from the tropics, it prefers soft light, mostly indirect light and humidity.
+And since this plant is from the tropics, it prefers soft light, mostly indirect light and humidity (east facing windows are a great choice!).
 Monsteras will have many aerial roots, and often a new root right before a new leaf.

 While this isn’t a terribly difficult plant to keep alive, you can accidentally overwater it.
 Just be sure to check the soil before watering to see if it’s still damp or not!